Archi831/TUKE-studies/HOP/task6/README.md

 - **Cooling Schedule**: Uses a geometric cooling schedule (`temp *= cooling_rate`) to gradually reduce the probability of accepting worse solutions.
 - **Acceptance Probability**: Worse solutions are accepted with probability $P = e^{-\Delta / T}$, allowing the algorithm to escape local optima.

+### Genetic Algorithm
+A population-based evolutionary strategy.

+- **Representation**: Permutation of task indices.
+- **Selection**: Tournament Selection (k=3) to choose parents for the next generation.
+- **Crossover**: Ordered Crossover (OX) to combine parents while preserving relative task order and validity.
+- **Mutation**: Swap Mutation (swaps two random tasks) to introduce diversity.
+- **Elitism**: The best individual found so far is always preserved in the next generation.

 ## Roadmap

-The following optimization methods are planned for future implementation to improve solution quality and escape local optima:

-### Genetic Algorithms (GA)
-A population-based evolutionary strategy

-**Strategy**: Maintains a pool of candidate schedules.

-**Operators**: Uses Crossover to combine partial schedules from two parents and Mutation to introduce random changes.
-This approach is particularly effective for large search spaces where decomposing the problem is beneficial
+Currently all initially planned algorithms have been implemented.

 ## Input Format (`a2v6.json`)